 Ira Wells is an aged retired Los Angeles based private investigator, who is slightly overweight, needs to wear a hearing aid, has a bum leg and an ulcer-laden stomach, and can only afford to rent a room in a house as a place to live.
 He decides to come out of retirement when a still active contemporary, Harry Regan, shows up on his doorstep with a bullet wound to the gut, from which he eventually dies.
 Ira wants to find out who killed Harry.
 Ira is contacted by another long-time acquaintance, Charlie Hatter, a self-proclaimed loser and Hollywood hack, about Harry's last case, something about which probably led to Harry's death.
 Harry's client was Margo Sterling, a former client of Charlie's who is a flaky penniless new-ageist actress/agent/dress maker.
 She hired Harry to retrieve her missing cat, Winston, who is still being held ransom by an acquaintance named Brian Hemphill.
 Ira learns from Margo that Brian hired her to transport goods for him, she unconcerned that those goods ...
 Written by

-The nicest, warmest, funniest, and most touching movie you'll ever see about blackmail, mystery, and murder.
+The nicest movie you'll ever see about murder and blackmail.
+[Lobby Card]

 See more »